w3c/wai-about-wai/_about/index.md

 WAI develops its work through W3C's consensus-based process, involving different stakeholders in web accessibility.
 These include industry, disability organizations, government, accessibility research organizations, and more.

-WAI, in partnership with organizations around the world, pursues accessibility of the web through five primary activities:
+WAI, in partnership with organizations around the world, pursues accessibility of the web through these primary activities:

 * ensuring that W3C standards support accessibility
 * developing accessibility guidelines for web content and applications, browsers, and authoring tools